-Group Therapy: New approach to psychosis treatment could target multiple nervous system receptorsFebruary 1st, 2013 in Psychology & Psychiatry /
+Group Therapy: New approach to psychosis treatment could target multiple nervous system receptorsFebruary 1, 2013 in Medicine & Health / Psychology & Psychiatry

 Antipsychotic drugs, used in the treatment of psychotic disorders involving severe delusions and hallucinations, have been studied for more than 70 years.
 Currently available antipsychotic drugs, however, only alleviate certain symptoms, with results that vary greatly from patient to patient and frequently cause significant side effects.